99AkashShinde99/GestureVolumecontrol/README.md

 # GestureVolumecontrol
-Gesture Volume control using OpenCV and using mediapipe framework install mediapipe using pip command ---> pip install mediapipe or
+Gesture Volume control using OpenCV and using mediapipe framework install openCV using pip command --> pip install openCV install mediapipe using pip command ---> pip install mediapipe or
-If you are using pycharm you can just simply install it from the settings menu Later you need to install pycaw by using --> pip install pycaw or same as mentioned on line 5 pycaw(Developed by AndreMiras is the best module you can find and is the most used) pycaw usage code is given below
+If you are using pycharm you can just simply install it from the settings menu Later you need to install pycaw by using --> pip install pycaw or same as mentioned on line 6 pycaw(Developed by AndreMiras is the best module you can find and is the most used) pycaw usage code is given below